trapexit/mergerfs/README.md

 The options `statfs` and `statfs_ignore` can be used to modify `statfs` behavior.

+# ERROR HANDLING

+POSIX filesystem functions offer a single return code meaning that there is some complication regarding the handling of multiple branches as mergerfs does.
+It tries to handle errors in a way that would generally return meaningful values for that particular function.

+### chmod, chown, removexattr, setxattr, truncate, utimens

+1) if no error: return 0 (success)
+2) if no successes: return first error
+3) if one of the files acted on was the same as the related search function: return its value
+4) return 0 (success)

+While doing this increases the complexity and cost of error handling, particularly step 3, this provides probably the most reasonable return value.

+### unlink, rmdir

+1) if no errors: return 0 (success)
+2) return first error

+Older version of mergerfs would return success if any success occurred but for unlink and rmdir there are downstream assumptions that, while not impossible to occur, can confuse some software.

+### others

+For search functions there is always a single thing acted on and as such whatever return value that comes from the single function call is returned.

+For create functions `mkdir`, `mknod`, and `symlink` which don't return a file descriptor and therefore can have `all` or `epall` policies it will return success if any of the calls succeed and an error otherwise.

 # BUILD / UPDATE

 **NOTE:** Prebuilt packages can be found at and recommended for most users: https://github.com/trapexit/mergerfs/releases